Center Camp Performance

 Performance Spaces

-There are three stages in the Center Camp Café: the Music Stage which primarily hosts music, the Center of the Center which hosts 360° performances, and the Spoken Word Stage which usually hosts spoken word performances.
+There are three stages in Center Camp: Center Stage: which primarily hosts music and formal talks/discussions, the Center of the Center which hosts 360° performances, and the Speak Easy Stage which usually hosts poets, storytellers and spoken word events.

 Performance Musts

-Your performance must be all original work, and you must provide your own instruments.
+Your performance must be all original work.
 We cannot host cover bands, cover songs, or samples.
 We want to celebrate YOUR music, YOUR words, YOUR art.

 Performance Slots

-We have wide variety of theme nights, open mic opportunities, and performance slots on our stages.
+We have a wide variety of theme nights, open mic opportunities, and performance slots on our stages.
 Times/dates can be pre-arranged, or booked on playa.
-If you own your music, or you use music that is out of copyright law, it doesn’t matter if you are a hip hop act, a metal band, or folk singer, we will do our best to find you a fantastic time to showcase your performance in the Cafe.
+If you own your music, or you use music that is out of copyright law, it doesn’t matter if you are a hip hop act, a metal band, or folk singer, we will do our best to find you a fantastic time to showcase your performance on the Center Camp Stages.

 All audio and spoken-word used to accompany your act must be original/non-copyrighted work, and must be submitted before your performance slot can be confirmed.
 If you are looking for original music, or are interested in collaborating with a live musician pre-playa or on playa, let us know and we are happy to help connect you!

-Our Spoken Word Stage is 8’ x16’, hosts 2 mic inputs, and one DI Box.
+Our Speak Easy Stage is 8’ x16’, hosts 2 mic inputs, and one DI Box.
 We host original work only, and a performance slot can be pre-arranged or arranged on playa.
-Please contact cafe-spoken@burningman.com to discuss the possibilities.
+Please contact Speakeasy-CenterCamp@burningman.com to discuss the possibilities.

-If you have an idea for a type of performance that we haven’t listed here, let us know!
-Please contact the Cafe Sound & Performance Team at cafe-music@burningman.org and let us know what you have in mind.
+There is a plethora of performance styles we haven’t listed here.
+Got something we haven’t mentioned?
+Please contact us at Performers-CenterCamp@burningman.org and let us know what you have in mind.

 How to Submit